shakacode/react_on_rails/README.md

 # Key Tips
 1. See sample app in `spec/dummy` for how to set this up.
-2. The file used for server rendering is hard coded as `generated/server.js` (assets/javascripts/generated/server.js).
+2. The file used for server rendering defaults as `generated/server.js` (assets/javascripts/generated/server.js).
-3. If you're only doing client rendering, you still *MUST* create an empty version of this file.
-This will soon change so that this is not necessary.
 3. The default for rendering right now is `prerender: false`. **NOTE:**  Server side rendering does not work for some components, namely react-router, that use an async setup for server rendering.
    You can configure the default for prerender in your config.
 4. You can expose either a React component or a function that returns a React component.
 If you wish to create a React component via a function, rather than simply props, then you need to set the property "generator" on that function to true.
 When that is done, the function is invoked with a single parameter of "props", and that function should return a React element.
+5. Be sure you can first render your react component client only before you try to debug server rendering!

+TODO: Check if this is true still
+3. If you're only doing client rendering, you still *MUST* create an empty version of this file.
+This will soon change so that this is not necessary.

 # Example Configuration, config/react_on_rails.rb
 ```ruby